John J. Lawn

 John J. Lawn is an American politician and businessman, currently serving as a member of the Massachusetts House of Representatives.
 He is a member of the Democratic Party.

 Education

 Lawn earned a Bachelor of Arts degree in political science and sociology from Merrimack College.

 Career

 After the incumbent representative Peter Koutoujian resigned from the Massachusetts House to serve as Middlesex County Sheriff, Lawn won the May 11, 2011, special election to replace him.
 Lawn had previously been a member of the Watertown City Council and owned a real estate business.
 In October 2019, Lawn endorsed Joe Biden in the 2020 Democratic Party presidential primaries.

+In July 2025, Lawn was arrested near the Massachusetts State House after colliding with a parked pickup truck and running two stop signs.
+He pleaded guilty to operating under the influence and leaving the scene of a crash that caused property damage and was sentenced to 45-day loss of license, and a year of probation.